South Korea in uphill battle to recover Korean War remains

 South Korea has so far collected DNA samples from blood relatives of only about 47,000 slain soldiers to compare with DNA extracted from exhumed bones.

-The conflict, which pitted South Korea and U.S.-led U.N. forces against North Korea and China, killed 1-2 million people, including 160,000 South Korean soldiers.
+The conflict, which pitted South Korea and U.S.-led U.N. forces against North Korea and China, killed 1 million to 2 million people, including 160,000 South Korean soldiers.

 Finding their remains is an urgent, emotional task because most of the bereaved relatives are either elderly or have already passed away.